ptlvrd/DBS211/README.md

                      Section is missing in bridge table between Professor and course.
                      FK is missing in Professor.
                      Bridge tables are missing like enroll between student and course amd Program and course.
+L09: 10/10
+L10: 08/10  feedback;QtyOrd and Price belongs to bridge table in 2NF.
+Part table is missing in 3NF.